johnjago/johnjago.com/content/about.md

 Hi, I’m John.

-I like books, long walks, making things on the web, and sharing a little bit of what I’ve learned.
+I like books, long walks, and making things on the web.

 ## Work